SEA Gas Pipeline System

-The PCI is approximately 11km long and traverses between the Minerva gas plant and the Victorian Declared Transmission System (DTS), where it connects to the South West Pipeline (SWP).
+The PCI is approximately 11km long and traverses between the Athena Gas Plant and the Victorian Declared Transmission System (DTS), where it connects to the South West Pipeline (SWP).
 It also connects to Otway Gas Production Facility and to the Mortlake pipeline.

 The Victorian DTS is owned and maintained by APA Group and operated by Australian Energy Market Operator (AEMO).
 The PCI connects to the PCA via the Langley connection point, which is just north of the Athena Gas Plant.